 Modern Age: New Earth

 Starfire has an outgoing and vivacious personality that epitomizes the joy-seeking aspects of Tamaranean culture.
 She wears her emotions on her sleeve, loves to have fun, and often expresses herself in flamboyant ways.
 Tamaraneans tend to wear very little clothing compared to humans, both as a reflection of their uninhibited culture and in order to absorb more solar energy through their skin and convert that energy into the power of flight.
 Starfire is no exception to this, and she finds the human mode of dress to be unnecessarily prudish and restrictive.
-She prefers wearing outfits that cover as little of her curvaceous figure as is possible to get away with, and enjoys the obvious attention that this creates.
 She is openly flirtatious with men, even taken ones, and is seemingly oblivious to the jealousy she generates in other women.
-Starfire can instantly assimilate other languages simply through physical contact with the other person, and if that other person is male, she will usually kiss them (often without any warning) since it is more fun for her that way.
+Starfire can instantly assimilate other languages simply through physical contact with the other person, and if that other person is male, she will usually kiss them (often without any warning).

 However, Starfire is also a born warrior, and her sweet and frivolous personality evaporates whenever a combat situation arises.
 She is a fierce and no-nonsense fighter and extremely aggressive in battle.
 When fully provoked she can fly into a berserker rage, increasing her already impressive strength level, and when in this state her teammates have sometimes had to physically restrain her out of fear that she might kill her opponents.

-Starfire is attractive even by superhero standards, which along with her no-nonsense attitude and Tamaranean's joy-seeking culture has led her into a number of romances.
+She has a no-nonsense attitude, but Tamaranean's joy-seeking culture has led her into a number of romances.
 She has been married twice, both times to Tamaranean men: once to the prince Karras to seal a peace treaty, and once to General Phy'zzon out of duty.
 Both men later died in battle.
 Afterward she nearly married her true love Dick Grayson, despite anti-alien sentiment on Earth at the time.
 But their wedding was interrupted by their Titans teammate Raven, who had given in to her demonic nature and once again gone evil.
 Raven murdered the priest before he could finish the ceremony.
 The failed wedding underscored problems in their relationship that they were previously in denial of, so Kory and Dick mutually made the decision to end it and only be friends.
 However, it is apparent that they still carry a torch for each other whenever they see one another.

 Starfire has claimed that her love for Dick is eternal, but because not being with him is so painful, she has also said that she needs to forget him.
 She decided to leave Earth primarily because she could not bear to be on the same planet as Dick if they could not be together.
 After she left Earth, she has a brief fling with shipmate Adam Blake to help kill the time during the long trip through space.